 When creating a parallax effect, you’ll want to choose your background image carefully.
 Of course, you’ll want high-quality images, but you don’t want to use anything too distracting.

 Select Parallax WordPress Themes

-One way to get this trendy effect is to select a WordPress theme that comes with a parallax feature.
+One way to get this trendy visual effect is to select a WordPress theme that comes with a parallax feature.
 There are a variety of accessible themes available that will enable you to add parallax scrolling quickly and easily:

-- Create: This theme includes several templates that incorporate a parallax effect.
+- Create: This theme includes several templates that incorporate a beautiful parallax effect.
 It’s also a sound choice for building an eCommerce site.

 - Divi: Divi is a popular WordPress theme and page builder.
 This theme has plenty of niche demos with built-in parallax scrolling if you’d prefer to import demo content.

 - Stockholm: Stockholm is a flexible theme that comes bundled with a selection of premium plugins.
 You may want to have a look at this theme if you’re building an online portfolio, as its simplicity keeps the focus on your content.